Causality-Based Scores Alignment in Explainable Data Management: Abstract

 \section{Abstract}

-Different attribution-scores have been proposed to quantify the relevance of database tuples for a query answer from a database.
-Among them, we find Causal Responsibility, the Shapley Value, the Banzhaf Power-Index, and the Causal Effect.
-They have been analyzed in isolation, mainly in terms of computational properties.
-In this work, we start an investigation into the alignment of these scores on the basis of the queries at hand; that is, on whether they induce compatible rankings of tuples.
-We are able to identify vast classes of queries for which some pairs of scores are always aligned, and others for which they are not.
+Different attribution scores have been proposed to quantify the relevance of database tuples for query answering in databases; e.g. Causal Responsibility, the Shapley Value, the Banzhaf Power-Index, and the Causal Effect.
+They have been analyzed in isolation.
+This work is a first investigation of score alignment depending on the query and the database; i.e. on whether they induce compatible rankings of tuples.
+We concentrate mostly on causality-based scores; and provide a syntactic dichotomy result for queries: on one side, pairs of scores are always aligned, on the other, they are not always aligned.
 It turns out that the presence of exogenous tuples makes a crucial difference in this regard.